Surendersingh21/resumate/SECURITY.md

 # Security Policy for Resumate

-## 🔒 Proprietary Software Notice
+## 🔒 Source-Available Software Notice

-**Resumate** is proprietary, commercial software.
-All security reports and vulnerabilities must be reported through official channels only.
+**Resumate** is source-available software, free for non-commercial use.
+All security reports and vulnerabilities should be reported through official channels.

 ## 🚨 Reporting Security Vulnerabilities